Skip to content

 What Your Agency Needs to Do

-This step is for the Mayor, City Manager, Township Supervisor, Village President, County Administrator, or whoever holds authority to execute government to government agreements on behalf of your community.
+This step is for the Mayor, City Manager, Township Supervisor, Village President, County Administrator, or whoever holds authority to execute agreements on behalf of your agency or community.
+For courts, state agencies, and federal agencies, this is typically the same person who will also sign the Order.

 Step 2: Your Agency's Membership Order

-This step is for the Chief of Police, Sheriff, Fire Chief, Director, or agency head who manages your agency's CLEMIS membership.
+This step is for the Chief of Police, Sheriff, Fire Chief, Director, Court Administrator, or agency head who manages your agency's CLEMIS membership.

 Key Dates